 Abba, Father God, we ask you to bless us, our families and friends.
-Keep us safe from harm and help us not only to lead Christ-centred lives but to share the abundance of your love with a broken world, that sorely needs it.
+Keep us safe from harm and help us to lead Christ-centred lives by sharing the abundance of your love with all-comers.
 In Jesus' holy name.
 Amen.